-Angelina Jolie’s New Man Meets The Kids; Brad Pitt Furious?
+Angelina Jolie’s Rumored New Man Reportedly Meets The Kids — Brad Pitt Furious?

-Angelina Jolie’s new mystery man meets her six children.
+Angelina Jolie’s rumored new mystery man met her six children, according to latest rumors.
 After a vicious custody battle with Brad Pitt, he has barely been able to spend time with the kids.
 Will Pitt be furious once he finds out that Jolie’s new beau has been spending time with his kids?

-Angelina Jolie and Brad Pitt have gone through a tumultuous divorce and a brutal custody battle since announcing their split last year.
-While it has been reported that Brad Pitt has not been able to spend as much time with the couple’s six children as he would like to.
+Angelina Jolie and Brad Pitt have gone through a tumultuous divorce and a brutal custody battle since announcing their split last year, while it has been reported that Brad Pitt has not been able to spend as much time with the couple’s six children as he would like to.

 ????
 Angie and the Kids at LAX airport (March 11/2017)#AngelinaJolie #JoliePersonal #Lax #TeamJolie #New #LosAngeles pic.twitter.com/88UFyzjx5C